Why It Works

-- The right water to rice ratio is the key to cooking a perfect pot of congee.
-My go-to congee uses a ratio of twelve parts water to one part short grain rice.
+- The right water-to-rice ratio is the key to cooking a perfect pot of congee.
+This recipe uses a ratio of twelve parts water to one part short grain rice.

 1/2 teaspoon minced fresh ginger